uccser/cs-field-guide/text/en/chapters/data-representation.md

 3. Most numbers that can be made using 32 bits do not have a Unicode character attached to them -- there is a lot of wasted space.
 There are good reasons for this, but if all the space was to be used, how many bits would you need, given that there are currently around 120,000 unicode characters?
 {panel end}

-{panel type="spoiler" summary="Answers to above challenges"}
+{panel type="spoiler" summary="Answers to above challenge"}
-1. The largest number that can be represented using 32 bits is 4,294,967,295 (around 4.3 billion).
+1: The largest number that can be represented using 32 bits is 4,294,967,295 (around 4.3 billion).
 You might have seen this number before -- it is the largest unsigned integer that a 32 bit computer can easily represent in programming languages such as C.

 2. 1,114,111